cpaciencia/tenant-training/README.md

 - **Admin**: Has permissions to perform all available actions in the system.

 ## Deliverables
-- Source code, either uploaded to your repository or in a zip file.
+- Source code,in a zip file.
 - postman collection to test end-points
 - Additional comments.
 - Instructions, if necessary.